Beauty Private Investigator: How Mascara Became a ThingMarch 13, 2018

 Mascara: The OG Protector

-This is why it’s actually no surprise that mascara was one of the first makeup products to exist — it was created as another layer and practical mean of protection around the eye.
+This is why it’s no actually that surprising that mascara was one of the first makeup products to exist — it was created as another layer and practical mean of protection around the eye.
 The precursor to what we know as mascara began way back when — around 4000 BC in Ancient Egypt.
 Beauty gurus would use mixtures of kohl and ointments to darken and accentuate the lashes, and this OG version even helped protect the eyes from bright sunlight, Marie Claire reports.
 Like many things in the ancient world, these early mascara practices also coincided with spiritual phenomena: Not only is the mascara a protectant of the physical eye, but also a shield to ward off any bad juju — and although archaic, that’s something we can stiill get behind.

 But the origin of mascara doesn’t stop there.
 Ancient Romans also had a heavy hand in the practice of darkening lashes, and the first Persian-founded cosmetology school taught women how to formulate their own mascaras around 900 BCE, Popsugar Beauty reports.
 With the major rise in makeup (and Queen Liz-inspired red locks) centuries later during the Elizabethan Era, women began experimenting with dyeing their lashes using berries and fireplace soot (pretty is as pretty does, I suppose).